 To do this, you’ll need to provide them with an account or allow them to use their existing account to access your resources.

-- Cons: You need to manage it regarding password and lifecycle.
+- Cons: You need to manage it in terms of password and lifecycle.
 It is also the same as any other user account in your tenant.
-It will grant access to whatever your users have access.
+It will grant access to whatever your users have access to.

-- Azure AD account in another tenant – your guest might already have an Azure AD account from a different organization.
-Or you can create one in a dedicated tenant, which might be invited to join your tenant.
+Your guest might already have an Azure AD account from a different organization.
+Or you can create one in a dedicated tenant which might be invited to join your tenant.

 - Pros: In the case of an existing account you don’t force people to remember a new username and password.
-It is always good.
+That is always good.